Login | Become a member

 Grapevine Red Blotch Disease

 Although recently “discovered”, there is evidence that Grapevine red blotch virus has been infecting California plant material since at least 1940.
 The virus interferes with grapevine metabolism; diseased vines remain essentially in a “juvenile” state with respect to ripening, and this affects both fruit and wine quality.
 The three-cornered alfalfa hopper (Spissistilus festinus) has been shown to transmit the virus under laboratory conditions; field studies are ongoing.
 Other membracids (Torstitilus spp.) that are morphologically similar to the alfalfa hopper are also being investigated as potential vectors.
-As with other viral diseases, there is no recognized cure once a vine is infected.
+TCAH has been shown to transmit GRBV in both greenhouse and field trials.

 Resources: